-North Stockton includes the Stockton Centre (a residential care facility) and Fort Wallace immediately to its south.
+North Stockton includes the Stockton Residentail Centre (a residential care facility, which opened in 1900 and important in the Hunter region's history for its role as a quarantine station and use as a mental health facility) and Fort Wallace (built for the defence of Newcastle during World War One) immediately to its south.
 Both sites have significant heritage value.

 Original Fern Bay includes the original village boundary for Fern Bay, providing single detached dwellings within a grid street pattern.
-Palm Lakes Resort and Bayway Village are located to the north of the precinct consisting of manufactured dwellings for people aged over 50.
-Newcastle Golf Course is a significant land holding within that may influence opportunities for future development.
+Palm Lakes Resort and Bayway Village are located to the north of the precinct and consist of manufactured dwellings for people aged over 50.
+Newcastle Golf Course is a significant land holding with opportunities for future development.

-Beachfront comprises the greatest area of environmentally significant land being Worimi Conservation Lands (WCL) and Stockton Beach.
-While no recent development has occurred within this precinct, the Rifle Range offers opportunities for future urban development and connecting to the surrounding environmental lands.
+Beachfront comprises the greatest area of environmentally significant land, being Worimi Conservation Lands (WCL) and Stockton Beach.
+While no recent development has occurred within this precinct, the Rifle Range offers opportunities for future urban development and connection to the surrounding environmental lands.